 Other free tools you can use to find keyword suggestions include: Answer the public, Google Trends, Reddit, Content Explorer, Facebook groups, LinkedIn groups, Podcasts, and even the content section of related books.
 There are professional tools to aid you in this research and to pinpoint the searched volume of each keyword or phrase.

 It is necessary to choose long-tail keywords.
-Long-tail keywords are phrases containing three or four words or maybe more.
+Long-tail keywords are phrases containing three or four words, or maybe more.
 These are easier to rank for than just a simple keyword and can hone in on your niche.
 Once the keywords are discovered—that have ease of ranking and volume of search queries—they need to be assigned to the relevant pages of your website in such a way that the words flow naturally.
 After this, it’s essential to test your ranking regularly.
 All site changes will make a difference to the SEO value.

-2. Content SEO
+2. Content for Small Business SEO

-The imperative focus of the content on your website is to meet the needs of your consumers.
+The imperative focus of the content on your business website is to meet the needs of your consumers.
 Ensure that your content is updated regularly and provides value to your potential customers.
 Identify common user problems and focus on genuinely solving these needs.
 As mentioned above, by looking at your site search data (on Google Analytics), you can see the type of queries and issues your potential customers make.
 Create content to serve these queries.

 Your content must load fast.
 Consequently, when you add a graphic or image, it must be optimised, so it doesn’t slow down your website.
 Tinyjpg is an excellent tool for optimising your pictures quickly.